-The common expertise of the Arenaire, and then AriC, team in Lyon about floating-point arithmetic led to [20,19,17].
+The common expertise of the Arenaire, then AriC and now Pascaline, team in Lyon about floating-point arithmetic led to [23,22,20].
 In my work, the two main questions regarding the issue of numerical quality of computations are to determine how far a computed result lies from the exact result, and to enclose this unknown exact result.
 My main tool is interval arithmetic, where operations are performed on intervals instead of numbers.

-Definition and standardization of interval arithmetic (2000-2017).
+Definition and standardization of interval arithmetic (2000-2017, 2025-).

-Interval arithmetic is used and implemented for decades [18,14,15].
+Interval arithmetic is used and implemented for decades [21,17,18].
 However, only the usual arithmetic operations have reached a consensual definition.
-Comparisons or the handling of exceptional cases, such as $\sqrt{[-2,3]}$ for instance, have received many different interpretations [44].
-In 2008, the interval arithmetic community felt that interval arithmetic was mature enough to be standardized [49].
-With R. B. Kearfott, we have created and chaired the IEEE 1788 working group for the standardization of interval arithmetic (cf. http://grouper.ieee.org/groups/1788/).
-The development of the standard [31,43,27] is now complete.
+Comparisons or the handling of exceptional cases, such as $\sqrt{[-2,3]}$ for instance, have received many different interpretations [49].
+In 2008, the interval arithmetic community felt that interval arithmetic was mature enough to be standardized [54].
+With R. B. Kearfott, we have created and chaired the IEEE 1788 working group for the standardization of interval arithmetic.
+The development of the standard [35,48,31] is now complete.